hierophant-ab/MNIST-From-Scratch/README.md

   - **Classification Report**
   - **ROC Curve & AUC**
   - **Accuracy and Loss curves over epochs**

+## Dataset
+- The dataset is available for download at https://www.kaggle.com/datasets

 ## Results
 - Achieved high accuracy on both training and test sets.